Assassin’s Creed got released, and it’s time to optimize the game to its fullest. You don’t want to play the game at low FPS, do you?

 Assassin’s Creed: Origins Graphics Settings

 This game is better optimized for NVIDIA GPUs.
-So, if you own an AMD GPU – even the powerful AMD RX Vega 56 or AMD RX Vega 64 – do not expect to get higher FPS than 60 FPS in 1080p at the medium video preset.
-Even the GTX 1060 runs the game better than the RX Vega 64 at the time of this writing.
+So, if you own an AMD GPU, even the powerful AMD RX Vega 56 or AMD RX Vega 64, do not expect to get higher FPS than 60 in 1080p at the medium video preset.
+Even the GTX 1060 runs the game better than the RX Vega 64 at the time of writing.

 The Anvil Engine, which is the engine that Assassin’s Creed runs on, is not that good at scaling with lower settings, so lowering your settings might not give you the performance boost that you would expect at first sight.

 A handy trick is to use the Performance Tools in Assassin’s Creed: Origins by pressing F1 in-game.
-That way, you can see your FPS, CPU, and GPU usage and an overall score of your performance.
+That way, you can see your FPS, CPU and GPU usage, as well as an overall score of your performance.
 Based on that score, you can adjust your settings.

 Graphic Quality: Custom